-Career Decisions - How We Help
+Career Decisions - How Our Mentors Help

 Marie had recently graduated from college when she came to Career Care.
 She did not know what she wanted to do work-wise.
 She had done business studies in college and planned to go on and do accountancy.
 However, by the time she finished college, she had lost interest in that idea.

 Because of anxiety, Marie found it difficult to make a decision about what to do career-wise.
 In Career Care, she was helped to consider her options and was encouraged to take on short-term casual work in order to get real-life experience.

 Maria is currently working in an event management company and is exploring the possibility of a career in brand management.

 Peter had been working in retail for almost 10 years when he contacted Career Care.
 The job had changed over time and Peter found himself under more and more stress at work.
 This was affecting his health and Peter wanted a complete career change.

 While clear that he wanted out of retail, Peter did not know what he wanted to do next.
 Peter was supported to explore and consider a wide range of possible job options.
 He also met with people who were doing jobs of interest to him in order to get better insight of what the job involved.

 Peter has decided on the career that he wants to pursue next.
 He is now job seeking.